Patient & Visitor Handbook

 Bank Machine (ATM)

-For your convenience, a bank machine is available in the main lobby beside the Cashier’s office.
+For your convenience, bank machines are available in the main lobby beside the Cashier’s office and in the Emergency Department.

 Volunteering at RMH